Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-The results of \cref{fig:case1_1D} show that all the enriched finite elements increase the accuracy of the method and that they also converge at the same rate as the classical approach (i.e., as for the polynomial approximation order $k=1$).
+The results of \ROne{\cref{fig:case1_1D,fig:case1_1DH1}} show that all the enriched finite elements increase the accuracy of the method and that they also converge at the same rate as the classical approach (i.e., \RTwo{for polynomial approximation of order $k = 1$, the convergence order in the $L^2$ norm is $2$ and in the semi-norm $H^1$ is $1$}).
 Furthermore, the theoretical analysis (which showed that the multiplicative correction has the same error as the additive one when $M \to \infty$) is confirmed for both sets of parameters.
-In addition, \cref{fig:case1_1D} also shows that this multiplicative enrichment can be less efficient for small $M$ when the $(k+1)$\textsuperscript{th} derivative of the solution is large.
-Indeed, for the first parameter considered in \cref{fig:case1param1_1D}, for which the second derivative takes lower values, we observe that the multiplicative approach with small $M$ is closer to the additive one than for the second set of parameters considered in \cref{fig:case1param2_1D}, for which the derivatives are larger.
-Moreover, it seems that we gain almost one order of interpolation with the additive approach: in \cref{fig:case1}, the additive method with polynomial order $k=1$ gives an error $L^2$ close to the original FEM method with $k=2$, although the rate of convergence is different.
+In addition, \ROne{\cref{fig:case1_1D,fig:case1_1DH1}} also shows that this multiplicative enrichment can be less efficient for small $M$ when the $(k+1)$\textsuperscript{th} derivative of the solution is large.
+Indeed, for the first parameter considered in \ROne{\cref{fig:case1param1_1D,fig:case1param1_1DH1}}, for which the second derivative takes lower values, we observe that the multiplicative approach with small $M$ is closer to the additive one than for the second set of parameters considered in \ROne{\cref{fig:case1param2_1D,fig:case1param2_1DH1}}, for which the derivatives are larger.
+Moreover, it seems that we gain almost one order of interpolation with the additive approach: the additive method with polynomial order $k=1$ gives \ROne{relative errors} close to the original FEM with $k=2$, although the rate of convergence is different.